cajuncoding/ParquetFiles.BlobHelpers/README.md

 for high perfomrance of MemoryStreams whenever possible, but enabling FileStream anytime the environment has more constrained memory (e.g. Azure Functions with only 1GB RAM).

-The FileStream work is fully encapsulated but overridable if needed via virtual methods.
-A local temp File is created and used for managing the stream of data, and the Streams and any needed Temp files are cleaned up as soon as the `ParquetBlobReader` is properly disposed of.
+When necessary, per configuration, the FileStream work is fully encapsulated but overridable if needed via virtual method.
+A local temp file is created and used for managing the stream of data.
+Then the stream, as well as the temp file, is automatically cleaned up as soon as the `ParquetBlobReader` is properly disposed -- which it must be via IDisposable.

 *Note: As of this initial version we leverage the [**Fast Automatic Serialization functionality**](https://github.com/elastacloud/parquet-dotnet/blob/master/doc/serialisation.md)